 How do I report online terrorist or extremist content?

-If you’ve come across a website or online content (including emails, forums or social media) that you feel is of a violent extremist or terrorist nature, please report it using the UK government’s quick and anonymous online tool.
+If you’ve come across a website or online content (including emails, forums or social media) that you feel is of a violent extremist or terrorist nature, please report it using the UK government’s quick and anonymous online tool to report extremist online material.

 Specialist officers will assess your information and, where appropriate, investigate the website and work with partners to remove it.